data-integrations/google-drive/docs/GoogleDrive-batchsink.md

 OAuth2 client credentials can be generated on Google Cloud [Credentials Page](https://console.cloud.google.com/apis/credentials)

+**OAuth Method:** The method used to get OAuth access tokens.
+The oauth access token can be directly provided, or a client id, client secret, and refresh token can be provided.

+**Access Token:** Short lived access token for connect.

 **Client ID:** OAuth2 client id used to identify the application.

 **Client Secret:** OAuth2 client secret used to access the authorization server.